andreatramacere/Geneva_CTA_group_JetSeT_Course/README.md

   `pip install ipython jupyter jupyterlab`

 ### get source code:
+**if you have troubles when compiling use this version: https://github.com/andreatramacere/jetset/archive/1.2.0rc2.tar.gz**

+**and replace 1.2.0rc1 with 1.2.0rc2 in the following lines**

 - move to temporary directory (different from the one where you have the notebooks)
 - download  https://github.com/andreatramacere/jetset/archive/1.2.0rc1.tar.gz
 - uncompress 1.2.0rc1.tar.gz